 We will attempt to contact study authors, asking them to provide missing outcome data.
-Where this is not possible, and the missing data are thought to introduce serious bias, we will explore the impact of including such studies in the overall assessment of results.
+Where this is not possible, and we consider that the missing data can introduce serious bias, we will explore the impact of including such studies in the overall assessment of results.
 If we are able to pool more than 10 trials, we will create and examine a funnel plot to explore possible publication biases, interpreting the results with caution (Sterne 2011).